Skip to contents

 Forecast Visualization

-The package also provides a built-in plotting method for fitted bridge models.
+The package also provides a built-in plotting method for fitted mixed-frequency models.
 With type = "forecast", it shows the observed target history together with the forecast path generated by the model.

 plot(bridge_model, type = "forecast")